ibm-cloud-docs/vmwaresolutions/cr/cr_addingremovingservers.md

 ## Before you add or delete ESXi servers
 {: #cr-addingremovingservers-before}

 You must migrate the VMware vCenter Server® virtual machines (VMs) before you delete a server.
-This requirement applies to the vCenter Server VM and to the additional vCenter HA VMs on the management cluster.
+This requirement applies to the vCenter Server VM and to the additional vCenter high availability VMs on the management cluster.

 ## Adding or deleting ESXi servers
 {: #cr-addingremovingservers-add-delete-esxi}